novoda/gradle-static-analysis-plugin/docs/tools/findbugs.md

-    toolVersion // A string, most likely '3.0.1' — the latest Findbugs release (for a long time) exclude // A fileTree, such as project.fileTree('src/test/java') to exclude Java unit tests excludeFilter // A file containing the Findbugs exclusions, e.g., teamPropsFile('static-analysis/findbugs-excludes.xml') includeVariants { variant -> ... } // A closure to determine which variants (for Android) to include }
+    toolVersion // A string, most likely '3.0.1' — the latest Findbugs release (for a long time) exclude // A fileTree, such as project.fileTree('src/test/java') to exclude Java unit tests excludeFilter // A file containing the Findbugs exclusions, e.g., teamPropsFile('static-analysis/findbugs-excludes.xml') htmlReportEnabled true // Control whether html report generation should be enabled. `true` by default. includeVariants { variant -> ... } // A closure to determine which variants (for Android) to include }
 ```